 Low-income individuals constitute another demographic that has a strong positive correlation to mobile dependency and advanced mobile recruiting activity.
 Pew found that 13% of Americans with an annual household income of less than $30,000 per year are smartphone-dependent, compared to just 1% of Americans from households with an annual income of $75,000 or more.
 The graph below illustrates that lower income job seekers are more inclined to use their smartphone to get information about a job and submit an application.

 Why Should Employers Care About Smartphone-Dependent Users?

-Mobile Apply Is Key for Promoting Workplace Diversity
+Mobile Recruiting Is Key for Promoting Workplace Diversity

 Beyond the law, promoting workplace diversity is also key for developing an innovative and successful company.
 Forbes contributor Ekaterina Walter claims that, ”Diversity breeds innovation.
 And innovation breeds business success.”
 On the surface this quote sounds great, however, many skeptics will argue that there is no statistical proof to support this in the business world.
 Fortunately, thanks to research carried out by reputed organizations such as Mckinsey and the Harvard Business School, there is now empirical data that supports the value of diversity in the workforce.